 If you’re eligible for Medicare, it usually covers cataract surgery.
 Most private insurance companies cover cataract surgery as well.
 Both Medicare and private insurance may have requirements that your vision be tested and shown to be at a certain level before they will approve your coverage.

-Choosing A Cataract Surgeon
+Choosing a Cataract Surgeon

 It’s important to choose a surgeon that you’re comfortable with.
 Your surgeon wants you to have the best care and the best vision possible and to understand any procedure before you agree to it.
-Choosing to have cataract surgery might require a lot of research, but it shouldn’t be frightening.
+Choosing to have cataract surgery in Los Angeles might require a lot of research, but it shouldn’t be frightening.
 Take the time to work with your surgeon and ask questions, and enjoy your healthy eyes for many years to come.